What Is Testicular Cancer?

-Most men with testicular cancer have surgery, often to remove a testicle.
-This is called orchiectomy.
-Your doctor can replace the testicle with a prosthetic if you choose.
-They might also need to take out some lymph nodes.
+- Orchiectomy.
+Most men with testicular cancer have surgery to take out a testicle.
+Your doctor can replace it with a prosthetic if you choose.

 This kills cancer cells on your testicle or in your lymph nodes.
 Your doctor will use a machine to send radiation into certain spots on your body.

 These drugs may also kill healthy cells, including those that make blood.

 If you have chemotherapy, you may follow it up with a stem cell treatment.
 You’ll get stem cells that will grow into healthy blood cells.
 They could be your own, or they could come from another person.

 Chemotherapy can cause problems with your lungs, kidneys, heart, blood vessels, nerves, or hearing.
 It may also damage the cells that make testosterone.
 Talk to your doctor about how to manage these risks.